Skip to content

 1. Spiaggia della Purità

-Spiaggia della Purità, or the Beach of Purity, in Gallipoli is one of Puglia’s most fabulous beaches.
+In Gallipoli, Spiaggia della Purità, or the Beach of Purity, is one of Puglia’s most fabulous beaches.
 It is situated on the western coast of Puglia, overlooking Sant’Andrea Island.
 The beach lies in the historic centre of Gallipoli, right behind the protective walls of the old town.

 As its name implies, the Beach of Purity features incredibly clean and pure waters embracing an arch of golden sand.
 The water is suitable for swimming as it is shallow and gradually deepens.